 - social care facilities

-In all indoor areas, it is mandatory to have the mouth and nose covered with a respirator or other protective device without an exhalation valve with a filtration efficiency of at least 94% (class FFP2 / KN 95) or a surgical mask.
+it is mandatory to have the mouth and nose covered with a respirator or other protective device without an exhalation valve with a filtration efficiency of at least 94% (class FFP2 / KN 95).

 Respirators provide more effective protection than masks.
 Therefore, we recommend that you wear it whenever you are away from home.
 By doing this, you will protect yourself and others.